PennyLaneAI/catalyst/doc/dev/autograph.rst

 Within an if statement, variable assignments must include JAX compatible types (Booleans, Python numeric types, JAX arrays, and PennyLane quantum operators).
-Not compatible types (such as strings) will result in an error:
+Non-compatible types (such as strings) used after the if statement will result in an error:

 >>> @qjit(autograph=True)
 ... def f(x):